 Who Should Apply?

-Applicants should be serving school principals or vice principals, school administrators, teachers, school development consultants / officers or Education Bureau officials.
-Those with no relevant professional experience but who have taken specialised courses in equivalent programmes offered by recognised institutions may also apply.
+The programme is specially designed for applicants who are serving school principals or vice principals, school administrators, teachers, school development consultants/officers, or Education Bureau officials.
+Applicants with no relevant professional experience but have taken specialized courses in equivalent programmes offered by recognized institutions may also apply.

 Students are required to complete a total of 24 units for graduation.